ye-junzhe/BetterNvim/README.md

 ### Plugins

+#### ***The most important***

-`:w` => In [plugins-setup.lua](https://github.com/ye-junzhe/BetterNvim/blob/master/lua/Junzhe/plugins-setup.lua) to write the file and auto update neovim plugins
+- `:w` => In [plugins-setup.lua](https://github.com/ye-junzhe/BetterNvim/blob/master/lua/Junzhe/plugins-setup.lua) to write the file and auto update neovim plugins
+- Remember to call `:MasonUpdate` first time entering neovim, else there won't be any packages showing in the Mason panel
+- Be sure to install Meslo font to show icons properly (If you are using iterm2, just install [oh my zsh](https://github.com/ohmyzsh/ohmyzsh), and follow the instructions)

 ### Lsps